French destroyer Dehorter: Design and description

 The Bouclier class were designed to a general specification and varied significantly from each other in various ways.
 The ships had an overall length of 74–78.3 m, a beam of 7.6–8 m, and a draft of 2.9–3.1 m.
 Designed to displace 800 t, they displaced 720–756 t at normal load.
 Their crew numbered 80–83 men.

 The ships were powered by a pair of Parsons steam turbines, each driving one propeller shaft using steam provided by four water-tube boilers.
 The engines were designed to produce 13000 shp which was intended to give the ships a speed of 30 kn.
 Dehorter only reached 29.3 kn during her sea trials.
 The ships carried enough fuel oil to give them a range of 1200–1600 nmi at cruising speeds of 12–14 kn.

 The primary armament of the Bouclier-class ships consisted of two 100 mm Modèle 1893 guns in single mounts, one each fore and aft of the superstructure, and four 65 mm Modèle 1902 guns distributed amidships.
 They were also fitted with two twin mounts for 450 mm torpedo tubes amidships.

 During World War I, a 45 mm or 75 mm anti-aircraft gun, two 8 mm machine guns, and eight or ten Guiraud-type depth charges were added to the ships.
 The extra weight severely overloaded the ships and reduced their operational speed to around 26 kn.

 Construction and career

 Dehorter was ordered from Ateliers et Chantiers de Penhoët and was launched from its Saint-Nazaire shipyard on 18 April 1912.
 The ship was completed the following year.
+When the First World War began in August 1914, Dehorter was the flagship (chef de division) for the Group of Submarines and Destroyers (Flottille de sous-marins et torpilleurs) of the 1st Naval Army (1^{ère} Armée Navale).